hchris1/Eversolo/README.md

 | Media Player  | Eversolo                   | Media controls                                                                |
 | Select        | VU Style                   | Selects between the 4 available VU styles                                     |
 | Sensor        | Version                    | Provides firmware version                                                     |

+> [!IMPORTANT]
+> This integration is only tested on the **Eversolo DMP-A6**.
+Tests and contributions to verify and support more Eversolo devices are welcome!

 ## Installation